Programme and module approval

 Study abroad approval

-Quality assurance of study abroad arrangements, including new exchanges, are supported by the Study Abroad office and overseen by the Collaborations and Partnerships Committee via Programme Approval Groups.
+Quality assurance of study abroad arrangements, including new exchanges, are supported by the Study Abroad office and overseen by the Collaborations and Partnerships Committee via the Study Abroad Programme Approval Group.

 Work placement learning that is part of a programme of study must be approved and regularly reviewed through the University's usual quality assurance arrangements.